 During the tests, LoadGen performs tasks to simulate a standard user generating mail activity.
 When the workload finishes, LoadGen reports the response time, which is the number of seconds necessary to complete the task.
+We used a weighted task system we based on the MMB3 workload, the forerunner to LoadGen.
+We modified the weight system to reflect the Online 2007 Heavy LoadGen profile.
+Appendix B shows the weight system we used for this test.
 We ran this workload on all virtual machines simultaneously for 30 minutes.

-The legacy server ran as a standalone server running Microsoft Windows Server® 2003 with Service Pack 2 and Microsoft Exchange Server 2007.
-The Cisco UCS B200 M1 Blade Server ran VMware vSphere 4.0, while running Microsoft Windows Server 2008 with Microsoft Exchange Server 2007 inside virtual machines.
+Both the Cisco UCS B200 M1 Blade Server and the HP ProLiant BL465c G6 Server Blade ran VMware vSphere 4.0, while running Microsoft Windows Server 2008 with Microsoft Exchange Server 2007 inside virtual machines.